Skip to Content

 Day 2 highlights

 Stanway: Jacobean manor Stanway House boasts the highest gravity fountain in the world, with a single jet shooting 300 feet into the air surrounded by water gardens.
-It’s only open to the public during the summer on Tuesdays and Thursday afternoons unfortunately, so unless you time it well you’ll only see the gatehouse, but you can call in to the village church.
+It’s only open to the public from 2pm–5pm on Tuesdays and Thursdays in June, July and August unfortunately, so unless you time it well you’ll only see the gatehouse, but you can call in to the village church.

 Steam trains: The Gloucestershire–Warwickshire Steam Railway runs almost parallel to today’s walk so you might hear the whistle of a passing train and see it chugging away in the distance.